Character sheaves on unipotent groups in positive characteristic: foundations: Serre duality and Fourier-Deligne transform

 \mbr

 Let $U$ be a (possibly disconnected and/or noncommutative) perfect unipotent group, and let $N\subset U$ be a normal connected subgroup.
 Since the Serre dual, $N^*$, of $N$ is defined by a universal property, it is clear that $U$ acts on $N^*$ by $k$-group scheme automorphisms.
 Now let $\cN$ be a multiplicative $\ql$-local system on $N$ such that the corresponding element of $N^*(k)$ is $U$-invariant.
 Further, let $Z\subset U$ be a connected subgroup such that\footnote{Without loss of generality, one can take $Z$ to be the preimage in $U$ of the neutral connected component of the center of $U/N$.} $N\subset Z$ and $[U,Z]\subset N$.
+According to the next lemma, these data define a $k$-group scheme morphism